Online Manipal Editorial Team | May 05, 2022

 - Better career opportunities: Pursuing two academic programmes simultaneously is an advantage for all graduates in terms of career opportunities.
 You will have job options in more than one domain.
 If you are unsuccessful in finding a job in one subject, you can highlight the other subject in your resume to land a job related to that domain.
 You can also switch your domain or job effortlessly when you wish to shift your career trajectory in future.

 Can you do dual degree through Online Manipal?

 Online Manipal offers a few undergraduate, postgraduate, and PG certificate courses from institutions under the prestigious Manipal Group.
 Currently, Online Manipal offers UGC-entitled online BBA, BCA, B.Com, MBA, MCA, M.Com, and MA JMC from Manipal University Jaipur (MUJ); and M.Sc.
 Business Analytics, M.Sc.
-Data Science, and two PG Certificate Programmes (PGCP) in Business Analytics and Logistics & Supply Chain Management from the premier Manipal Academy of Higher Education (MAHE).
+Data Science, MBA, and two PG Certificate Programmes (PGCP) in Business Analytics and Logistics & Supply Chain Management from the premier Manipal Academy of Higher Education (MAHE).

 You can pursue the online degrees at Online Manipal from the comfort of your home at your convenient pace.
 Expert academicians at Manipal designed the online degree curriculum with inputs from the industry.
 The platform also provides placement assistance to students to find suitable jobs and thrive in their careers.

 Who is eligible for dual degree at Online Manipal?

 - Students of MUJ who are pursuing on-campus undergraduate and postgraduate programmes are eligible to apply for a simultaneous online programme.